Why FPL managers are primed for success on Fanteam

 This isn’t rounded up or down, so a goalkeeper playing 90 minutes with a clean sheet and 1 save would earn 6.5 points, plus an impact point if his team won the game.

 So no Bench Boost, Free Hit or Triple Captain to worry about.
-You do still have your wildcards though, and these are the same as FPL – one in the first half of the season, and one in the second half.
+You do still have your wildcards though, and these are the same as FPL – one in the first half of the season (Gameweek 2 to 18), and one in the second half (Gameweek 19 to 38).

-If you fancy giving it a try – signing up via this link will earn you a 100% bonus on your first deposit and if you send us your FanTeam username via email (email@example.com) or DM us on Twitter (@FFPundits), we’ll also enter you into our prize draw on August 24th, where 4 entrants will win their 25 euros back!
+If you fancy giving it a try this season – signing up via this link will earn you a 150% bonus on your first deposit and if you register via any of the links or banners on this article, you’ll be entered you into our prize draw on September 12th, where 4 entrants will win their 25 euros back!

 All in all, the FanTeam game is broadly the same as our beloved FPL, with just a few minor tweaks and subtle changes here and there.